Connect with others who understand.

 Topical Treatments

-Managing PsA During Pregnancy
+Managing Psoriatic Arthritis During Pregnancy

-Most pregnant women do not experience worsening symptoms or higher disease activity during or after their pregnancies.
+Most people do not experience worsening symptoms or higher disease activity during or after their pregnancies.
 One MyPsoriasisTeam member posted, “Mine went away completely while I was pregnant!”
-But a second said, “Mine was opposite.
+But a second said, “Mine was the opposite.
 I have been pregnant four times, and every time, my skin flared up a lot.”
 Another member commented, “When I was pregnant, my psoriasis disappeared, and I had no problems with my arthritis.
 So, it’s different for everyone.
 Talk to your doctor about it, go for it, and see what happens.
 Good luck.”

 Delivery